michael-collins/feeling-responsive/collections/_syllabus/dart-303-3d-studio-up-sp22.md

 An integral aspect this class is viewing, discussing, and responding to your own work and the work of your peers.
 The group critique is at all times a comfortable and constructive environment designed for in-­depth analysis and evaluation.
 Through this process, each student will learn how to respond and challenge the formal (aesthetic), conceptual (idea) and interpretative (understanding) characteristics of any given artwork.
 Most importantly, the critique environment will push you to question and resolve your own artistic production.
 As with producing work, there are unlimited ways in which art can be approached and considered.
 If your assignment is not complete for the critique, your grade on that assignment will be lowered by one full letter for each class day it is late.
 You are required to attend critiques even if your work is not complete.

-### Academic Integrity

-University Policies and Rules Guidelines states that academic integrity is the pursuit of scholarly activity in an open, honest and responsible manner.
-Academic integrity is a basic guiding principle for all academic activity at The Pennsylvania State University, and all members of the University community are expected to act in accordance with this principle.
-Consistent with this expectation, the University's Code of Conduct states that all students should act with personal integrity, respect other students' dignity, rights and property, and help create and maintain an environment in which all can succeed through the fruits of their efforts.
-Academic integrity includes a commitment not to engage in or tolerate acts of falsification, misrepresentation or deception.
-Such acts of dishonesty violate the fundamental ethical principles of the University community and compromise the worth of work completed by others.

-Academic dishonesty includes but is not limited to acts such as cheating on exams or assignments; plagiarizing the words or ideas of another; fabricating information or citations; facilitating acts of academic dishonesty by others; claiming authorship of work done by another person; submitting work completed in previous classes; and/or submitting the same work to multiple classes in which a student is enrolled simultaneously.

-### Disability Policy

-Penn State welcomes students with disabilities into the University's educational programs.
-Every Penn State campus has an office for students with disabilities.
-The Office for Disability Services (ODS) Web site provides contact information for every Penn State campus: http://equity.psu.edu/ods/dcl.
-For further information, please visit the Office for Disability Services Web site: http://equity.psu.edu/ods.

-In order to receive consideration for reasonable accommodations, you must contact the appropriate disability services office at the campus where you are officially enrolled, participate in an intake interview, and provide documentation:http://equity.psu.edu/ods/guidelines.
-If the documentation supports your request for reasonable accommodations, your campus’s disability services office will provide you with an accommodation letter.
-Please share this letter with your instructors and discuss the accommodations with them as early in your courses as possible.
-You must follow this process for every semester that you request accommodations.

-### Safety Information

-Students in the School of Visual Arts may find themselves working in the shop or in their studios or classrooms using a variety of power and hand held equipment, which may cause injury.
-Students should use the shop only after having received an orientation in the use of such equipment and when supervised by faculty or shop personnel.
-Should any injuries occur, in the shop, studios, or classrooms in the School of Visual Arts, please report them to Matthew Olsen, Art Shop Coordinator, Room 108­A Visual Arts Building, Phone: 814­865­3962, email:mjo5165@psu.edu.

-If you are working in the studio late at night, Auxiliary Police will walk you home.
-Call [814-865-WALK](http://www.transportation.psu.edu/transportation/alt-transportation/walking.cfm) for 'Safe Walk' service.

 ### Student Resources

 Many students at Penn State face personal challenges or have psychological needs that may interfere with their academic progress, social development, or emotional wellbeing.
 The university offers a variety of confidential services to help you through difficult times, including individual and group counseling, crisis intervention, consultations, online chats, and mental health screenings.
 These services are provided by staff who welcome all students and embrace a philosophy respectful of clients’ cultural and religious backgrounds, and sensitive to differences in race, ability, gender identity and sexual orientation.